 Surface Book 4

 The internet has been discussing the Surface Book 3’s lack of CPU power compared to its similarly priced counterparts in the market like Apple’s 16-inch MacBook Pro and other PC’s like Dell’s XPS 13/15 and HP’s Spectre series.
-We wrote about this subject earlier this year then shortly after we reported that Ryan Smalley an Industrial Designer at a design consultancy called Modality churned out a concept of the Surface Book 4 based on his own experience with his Surface Book 2.
-You can read the post on Behance where he describes why he made the design choices that he did.
+We wrote about this subject earlier this year then shortly after we reported that an Industrial Designer at a design consultancy in Seattle churned out a concept of the Surface Book 4 based on his own experience with his Surface Book 2.
 Aside from that, the purported numbers of users that detach the tablet from the keyboard base is extremely low and seems like an unnecessary feature given the limit the detachable tablet’s thermal constraints puts on the CPU selection.
-We are hoping that Panos Panay has reached out to Ryan Smalley at Modality to either contract with Modality or hire him directly to work on future Surface products like the next Surface Book.

 Surface Studio 3